-All children currently eligible for special education in a pre-school early intervention program and registered with the school remain eligible for special education unless the school or the prior program completes a reevaluation that determines your child is no longer eligible for special education.
-All eligible students must have an IEP in place at the beginning of the school year.
+All children currently eligible for special education in a preschool early intervention program and registered with the school remain eligible for special education unless the school or the prior program completes a reevaluation that determines your child is no longer eligible for special education.
+All eligible students must have an IEP at the beginning of the school year.

-Upon enrollment the School will discuss with you several options about how the team may best proceed with your child's transition:
+Upon enrollment, the School will discuss with you several options about how the team may best proceed with your child's transition:

-1. Adopt the early intervention preschool IEP - You and the School can

-- decide to adopt the IEP and implement the IEP as your child's school-age IEP.
+- 1. Adopt the early intervention preschool IEP You and the School can decide to adopt and implement the IEP when your child becomes school-aged.
 The School would then issue a NOREP indicating this recommendation. - 2.
-Adopt the early intervention preschool IEP with revisions - You and the School can decide to adopt the IEP with revisions.
+Adopt the early intervention preschool IEP with revisions You and the School can decide to adopt the IEP with revisions.
 The School would discuss the proposed revisions with you and then issue a NOREP for your approval. - 3.
-Conduct a reevaluation - You and the School may decide that a reevaluation is necessary.
-The school will notify you in writing within a reasonable amount of time after your enrollment that a reevaluation, consisting of a review of existing data and information will be conducted.
-The Reevaluation Report will summarize the data reviewed during reevaluation, the decision about whether additional evaluation data are needed, and make a determination about your child's continued eligibility for special education.
-If your child remains eligible, the School will convene an IEP meeting within 30 calendar days of the Reevaluation Report, or within a reasonable amount of time, to assure a smooth transition to school-age programs.
+Conduct a reevaluation You and the School may decide that a reevaluation is necessary.
+The school will notify you in writing within a reasonable time after your enrollment that a reevaluation, consisting of a review of existing data and information, will be conducted.
+The Reevaluation Report will summarize the data reviewed during reevaluation, the decision about whether additional evaluation data are needed, and decide about your child's continued eligibility for special education.
+If your child remains eligible, the School will convene an IEP meeting within 30 calendar days of the Reevaluation Report or within a reasonable amount of time to ensure a smooth transition to school-age programs.
 A New IEP and NOREP will be issued.